-F: Helmholtz free energy in joules
+- F is the Helmholtz free energy in Joules

-Formula development for laws of thermodynamics:\(dU=\delta Q+\delta W\) (first law of thermodynamics for closed system) \(dU=TdS-pdV\) (𝜹Q = TdS and 𝜹W = pdV) \(dU=d(TS)-SdT-pdV\) (product rule ie; d(TS) = TdS+SdT) \(d(U-TS)= -SdT-pdV\) \(dF=-SdT-pdV\) (from F=U-TS)
+Formula development for laws of thermodynamics:\(dU=\delta Q+\delta W\) which is from first law of thermodynamics for closed system \(dU=TdS-pdV\) (𝜹Q = TdS and 𝜹W = pdV) \(dU=d(TS)-SdT-pdV\) (product rule ie; d(TS) = TdS+SdT) \(d(U-TS)= -SdT-pdV\) \(dF=-SdT-pdV\) (from F=U-TS)

-Application of Helmholtz free energy
+Application of Helmholtz Free Energy

-- In equation of state: Pure fluids with high accuracy (like industrial refrigerants) are represented using Helmholtz function as a sum of ideal gas and residual terms.
+Pure fluids with high accuracy (like industrial refrigerants) are represented using Helmholtz function as a sum of ideal gas and residual terms.

-- In autoencoder: Autoencoder is an artificial neural network which is used to encode efficient data.
+Auto-encoder is an artificial neural network which is used to encode efficient data.
 Here Helmholtz energy is used to find the sum of code cost and reconstructed code.

 Helmholtz function is a thermodynamic function which is defined as the decrease in the function and is equal to the maximum amount of work which is available during reversible isothermal process.